 How does SysNova work?

-Within SysNova, the Agency will undertake periodic (normally once a year) an Announcements of Opportunity addressing Technology Reference Studies (TRS), which are technical challenges specific for each AO.
+Within SysNova, the Agency will periodically undertake (normally once a year) an Announcement of Opportunity (AO) addressing Technology Reference Studies (TRS), which are technical challenges specific for each AO.

-AO will in general be released during the 2nd or 4th quarter of the year and its publication will be in the form of an ITT published on ESA’s Electronic Invitation to Tender System ( EMITS )
+AOs will in general be released during the 2nd or 4th quarter of the year and their publication will be in the form of an ITT published on ESA's Electronic Mailing Invitation to Tender System (EMITS).

 Following the publication of the AO, bidders fulfilling the eligibility criteria shall submit a Challenge Response (short 20 pages proposal) addressing at least two Technology Reference Studies.